Investigating Unitarity in Presence of Anomalous Couplings: Partial Wave Analysis

-In this article, we compute the partial wave helicity amplitudes for all vector boson scattering processes $V_1\, V_2 \to V_3\, V_4 $ and also for all processes where one or more vector boson $V_i$ is replaced by the scalar Higgs and corresponding helicity $\lambda_i$ by zero as mentioned in section \ref{sec:intro} (with the choice of momenta and polarisations listed in Appendix \ref{app:notation}).
+In this article, we compute the partial wave helicity amplitudes for all vector boson scattering processes $V_1\, V_2 \to V_3\, V_4 $ and also for all processes where one or more vector bosons $V_i$ are replaced by the scalar Higgs and their corresponding helicity $\lambda_i$ by zero as mentioned in Section \ref{sec:intro} (with the choice of momenta and polarisations listed in Appendix ~\ref{app:notation}).
 We further investigate the high energy behaviour of these amplitudes as a function of the 23 anomalous couplings (five TGC, six QGC, four $VVH$, four $VVHH$, two $H^3$ and two $H^4$) by expanding them in powers of energy {\it viz.} $s/m^2$.
-We begin our analysis by imposing that the coefficients of the highest power of $s/m^2$ which, depending on the process are of the order \orderss or \ordersthalf should vanish identically, in order to preserve the unitarity of partial amplitudes.
-We critically analyse partial amplitudes of processes contributing to such divergent terms and using equation \eqref{eq:cond-gaugeinv3} obtain following relations: